Norwegian Sky & Oslo Opera House

 Vigeland Sculpture Park

 Vigeland began his career as a woodcarver but later, when studying in Paris, he fell under the influence of Rodin, and switched to stone, iron and bronze.
 He started work on the open-air Vigelandsparken in 1924 and was working on it until his death, almost twenty years later.
-The park is free to enter so it is a fantastic place for families especially to come and spend the day inside.
+The park is free to enter so it is a fantastic place for families and budget-conscious travellers to spend the day

 Royal Palace, Oslo